-As an automotive technician, you must know how important the customers’ satisfaction is and that your auto repair shop cannot provide good services to your valuable customers without a reliable automotive diagnostic scanner.
-Such a good scanning tool can not only perform accurate diagnosis but also offer any special advanced service functions for a wide range of vehicles.
+As an automotive technician, you must know how important the customers’ satisfaction is and that your auto repair shop cannot provide good services to your valuable customers without a reliable automotive diagnostic tool.
+Such a useful scanning tool can perform not only accurate diagnosis but also offer various special advanced service functions for a wide range of vehicles.
 It goes beyond identifying the source of the check engine light

-The problem for many is figuring out which diagnostic scanner to buy.
-Do you really need that $2,000 tool—and conversely, will a $100 device have the features you need?
+The problem for many of us is figuring out which car diagnostic tool to buy.
+Do you need that $2,000 tool—and conversely, will a $100 device have the features you need?
 The answer for most is somewhere in the middle.
-You can get a full range of features from an automotive scan tool without spending a fortune to get it.
+You can get a full range of features from an automotive scan tool without spending a fortune.

-In this buying guide we’ll identify the key features you need to pay attention to when shopping for a car diagnostic tool, as well as reviewing some of the top models on the market in 2020.
-Whether you’re a DIY enthusiast or an automotive technician, knowing exactly what you’re looking for is the best first step.
+In this buying guide, we’ll identify the key features you need to pay attention to when shopping for an automotive diagnostic tool and review some of the top models on the market in 2020.
+Whether you’re a DIY enthusiast or an automotive technician, knowing what you’re looking for is the first step.